CELPIP Speaking TaskPersonal Experience

 - "I'll always remember this because..."

-See how a Band 9–12 response sounds with proper structure and supporting details.
+See how a high-scoring response sounds with clear structure and specific details.

 Scenario: